 In this scenario, attempting to negotiate the existing debt with current lenders might be a better tactic.
 Sometimes, credit card issuers and other lenders might offer repayment options to ease the immediate financial burden.
 It’s a tactic that’s worth asking a creditor about.

-Another option: borrowing from friends and family, which can come with its own set of pitfalls.
-However, family loans are unlikely to create the same kind of debt spiral short-term cash loans might.
+Another option: borrowing from friends and family.
+While this can come with its own set of pitfalls, family loans are unlikely to create the same kind of debt spiral short-term cash loans might.

-In order to keep things friendly, setting out a formalized loan agreement with interest rates and terms, similar to what you’d expect to sign for a traditional loan from a financial institution, is a good way to keep the transaction as objective as possible.
+In order to keep things friendly, you’ll want to set out a formalized loan agreement with interest rates and terms, similar to what you’d expect to sign for a traditional loan from a financial institution.
+This avoids any confusion and helps keep the transaction as objective as possible.

-And although they’re generally not an ideal solution, even credit cards usually carry lower interest rates than short-term cash loans.
-Some borrowers might also be able to utilize a promotional 0% interest rate period in order to aggressively pay off debt without paying interest.
+And although they’re generally not an ideal solution, credit cards may carry lower interest rates than short-term cash loans.
+Some borrowers might also be able to utilize a promotional 0% interest rate period in order to aggressively pay off debt during the promotional period without paying interest.

 The Takeaway